| Building Dundee Farm

 oak and is bright and comfortable not only for us but also our many

 guests.
 We have built our south garden and it is a delight.
 We still have much work to do.
+The possibilities are endless.
+We think we have done it right.
+Please

 come visit and see for yourself.